tshilzinger/git-practice/README.txt

 - a fast forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
+- an automatic merge happens when the two histories have divereged, but git is able to reconcile them into one set of changes. this creates a new commit on the current branch (use "wq to escape vim")

 ## commit messages